Top 10 Rental Business Profit Building Ideas

 Source: 2015 CDBR

 The next step for increasing equipment rental business profitability is to estimate revenue conservatively.
 This should be a number that you are 95% confident of achieving.
-It is very helpful to know the rental revenue forecast for your type off Rental Company in your geographic area.
+It is very helpful to know the rental revenue forecast for the equipment rental industry in your geographic area.
 The ARA’s Market Monitor provides very helpful and generally highly reliable data.

 Knowing your revenue and profit goal, the final step is to let expenses be “What’s Left Over.”
 For example, if your revenue goal is $1.2 million and your profit goal is 20%, you will need to limit your expenses to $1.0 million:

 The final step is to develop the rental business ideas, strategies, and tactics necessary to reach your revenue goals without exceeding your expense budget.
 The following are some key rental business ideas to increase business profitability, decrease expenses and improve your customers’ experience all of which will help you increase profit margins.

 2. Payroll Reductions.
-This is the expense category that most clearly separates the most profitable equipment rental businesses from the rest of the industry.
+This is the expense category that most clearly separates the most profitable equipment rental businesses from the rest of the equipment rental industry.
 It varies by type of rental company, but in general, according to the CDBR the top 25% most profitable companies limit payroll as follows:

 |Payroll as a % of Revenues||All Companies||Top 25%|